htech9/htech9/README.md

 ## 👯 My current activities
 - Working on projects that are outside of github (professional constraint)
-- Updating this readme profile
+- Working on personnal projects
-- Contributing to small opensource projects
+- Contributing to opensource projects

 #### 📫 You can reach me on njivarizo.job@gmail.com